 9-11 hours per term – 75 percent of aid awarded

 6-8 hours per term – 50 percent of aid awarded

 less than six hours – Not eligible for financial aid

 For students taking fewer than six hours, there are limited federal funds available.
-All state grants require enrollment in at least 12 hours per term.
+All Kansas state grants require enrollment in at least 12 hours per term.